atelierbram/blog/source/_posts/2014-09-07-css-shapes-in-multi-column-layout.md

 }
 ```

-Consider the following `HTML`-markup one would need in order to achieve this:
+Consider the following <span class="small-caps">HTML</span>-markup one would need in order to achieve this:

 ```language-markup
 <div class="wrap-module">